Application Outline / Important Notice

 If you are high school graduates/ university graduates, please refer to Application Guidelines for Non-Students.

-HSI 2022 will offer over 270 courses ranging from bachelor to Ph.
-D level.
+HSI 2023 will offer around 350 courses ranging from undergraduate student level to adults level.

 You can combine courses according to your major and interests.